electricjones/electricjones.github.io/_posts/2024-05-22-call-me-suzaku-1.md

 ## Series Contents
 {: .article_subtitle }

-This series is a summary of my Master's Thesis [The Triad of Narrative Identity](/assets/images/Triad-of-Narrative-Identity.pdf).
+This series is a summary of my Master's Thesis [The Triad of Narrative Identity](/assets/Triad-of-Narrative-Identity.pdf) (Full Text).
 {: .article_paragraph }

 1. **Anime, Stories, and Identity** < -- You are here